openservicemesh/osm/.github/ISSUE_TEMPLATE/documentation.md

 ---

-**Please describe the what should be documented
+**Please describe what should be documented

 **Please suggest where in the repo the document should be located